ChaseMilligan/Stickyickistan/content/Encounters/Single Encounter Bounties.md

 ### Hostiles

 - [**Captain Svarog "Black-Tide" Valesk**](https://www.dndbeyond.com/monsters/4904838-pirate-captain) – The brutal and cunning leader of [[The Drowned Brotherhood]].
 He was exiled from his homeland after leading a mutiny against his former lord.
 His blackened, sea-ravaged armor and the shark-tooth medallion around his neck make him an imposing figure.
-- **Blacktide's Bride Helka Drann** (Sahuagin Priestess)
+- **Blacktide's Bride Zyssara Bloodtide** (Sahuagin Priestess)
 - 2 x [Pirates](https://www.dndbeyond.com/monsters/4904830-pirate), Red and Marko
 - 12 x [Commoners](https://www.dndbeyond.com/monsters/5194951-commoner)

 ### Loot

 Many fine wares from [[The Drowned Brotherhood]]'s recent raid of [[House Varkos]]' ship the Golden Wake can be found throughout the fort.
-Some things like dinnerware, and bedding have clearly been replaced by items of a much higher quality, and the 250 stolen gp can be found on the desk in the captain's quarters.
+Some things like dinnerware, and bedding have clearly been replaced by items of a much higher quality, and the stolen 250gp can be found on the desk in the captain's quarters.

 Investigation or Perception DC 10 in any of the buildings and the squad finds a burlap sack containing a quarter pound of [[Fizzlebud]].
 This is enough to kill a [[Halflings]] commoner, and make 96 joints (uses) , or one standard size barrel of [[Zooka Malt]].